 Not so far from where we were originally staying at Provence, we decided to go further to visit other known medieval towns in the region.
 Though we came too early for the lavender season, with which Provence is known for, it was still fascinating to see the grandeur of the Pope’s castle and the vineyards surrounding it and the rustic, untouched beauty of a medieval town.

-Avignon: City of the Popes
+Avignon in Provence: City of the Popes

 “Do you know this song, ‘On the bridge of Avignon’?”
 I was asked with this question several times as soon as we reached the centuries-old city in Provence.
 A children’s nursery song with very simple lyrics that’s so easy to follow, which is originally in French but got translated into English, still I cannot figure out what it is.